1. Home

 4. Revenue received in advance

-5. Accumulated losses
+5. Carried forward tax losses

 Here is what the journals do: